idia640/course-materials/guidelines-final-project.md

 30 points.

 Think of your case study as a narrative.
-Design it as a "poster" with two pages.
-You do not need to make a poster; plan to display electronically and from the projector in class.
-The 2-page format should be a professional quality publication design that you would feel comfortable presenting to a customer.
+Design it as a "poster" with one to two pages that could contain multiple panels.
+You do not need to make a poster; plan to display electronically.
+Your format should be a professional quality publication design that you would feel comfortable presenting to a customer.

-The first page should communicate:
+Be sure to communicate:

 - The challenge problem (5 points)
 - The target user population (5 points)

-The second page should communicate:

 - Your design solution for nudging behavior and your desired outcome (5 points)
 - Design decisions that link to scientific concepts explored in this class (5 points)
 - How you might evaluate the effectiveness of your design (5 points)